Skip to main content

 3

 When the eggplant has 10 minutes cook time remaining, return the frying pan to a high heat with a drizzle of olive oil.
-Cook the onion and beef mince, breaking the mince up with a spoon, until browned, 4-5 minutes.
-Add the tomato paste, rustic herb spice blend, garlic & herb seasoning and 1/2 the garlic and cook until fragrant, 1 minute.
+Cook the onion and beef mince, breaking the beef up with a spoon, until browned, 4-5 minutes.
+Add the tomato paste, rustic herb, garlic & herb seasoning and 1/2 the garlic and cook until fragrant, 1 minute.
 Add the chopped tomatoes and chicken-style stock powder.
 Stir to combine, then reduce heat to medium and simmer until thickened slightly, 5-8 minutes.
 TIP: Add a splash of water if the stew looks dry.

 4